mzygar/bemyeyes-ios/README.md

 # Getting started
 ## Dependencies
 All dependencies are already in the repo.
-To update pods use `pod update` in the terminal.
-If you don't have CocoaPods already, install by `sudo gem install cocoapods`.
+To update pods use `pod update` in the terminal (install CocoaPods first if necessary with `sudo gem install cocoapods`).

 ## Configuration
 ### Settings File